stacks-network/docs/_browser/blockstack_storage.md

 ## Lookup user profiles

-Let's now modify the `Profile.jsx` file to display profiles of other users.
+Let's now modify the `Profile.js` file to display profiles of other users.
 You'll be using the `lookupProfile()` method that you added to the `import` statement earlier. `lookupProfile()` takes a single parameter that is the Blockstack ID of the profile and returns a profile object.